An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2015

 Since the Old and Middle English languages lacked definite spelling rules, Breton surnames have many spelling variations.
 Latin and French, which were the official court languages, were also influential on the spelling of surnames.
 The spelling of surnames was rarely consistent in medieval times, and scribes and church officials recorded names as they sounded rather than adhering to any specific spelling rules.
 Therefore, it was common to find the same individual referred to with different spellings of their surname in the ancient chronicles.
 Moreover, a large number of foreign names were brought into England after the Norman Conquest, which accelerated and accentuated the alterations to the spelling of various surnames.
 The name has been spelled Strode, Stroud, Strowd, Stroude, Strowde and others.

 First found in Somerset where they were descended from the Alain, the Duke of Bretagne who arrived in England with William the Conqueror in 1066 A.D.
 The first to be granted lands was Sir Warinus Strode, Lord of Strode in Dorset, whose lands also pervaded Somerset.
+The Devon branch were originally from Strode, in the parish of Ermington, where Adam de Strode the first recorded ancestor was seated in the reign of Henry III.

 This web page shows only a small excerpt of our Strider research.
 Another 251 words(18 lines of text) covering the years 1249, 1290, 1561, 1750, 1771, 1350, 1400, 1360, 1480, 1522, 1638, 1707, 1685, 1689, 1690, 1598, 1645, 1624, 1645, 1600, 1643, 1637, 1597, 1626, 1676, 1660, 1676, 1589 and 1666 are included under the topic Early Strider History in all our PDF Extended History products.